Mental Health Situation in Bangladesh in 2023

 raju akon, counseling psychologist

 Bangladesh may be a densely populated emerging country in South Asia.
-Since its harsh independence war, it’s for repeated floods and other natural and man-inflicted disasters.
-The internal shift from rural areas to urban centers has increased the huge population, which causes social conflicts.
+Since its short independence war, it’s for repeated floods and other natural and man-inflicted disasters.
+The internal shift from rural areas to urban centers has increased the vast population, which causes social conflicts.
 These stressors are related to mental health issues.
-Poor or developing countries are more struggling with this kind of problem to assess stress-related psychological state issues.
+Poor or developing countries are struggling with this problem in assessing stress-related psychological state issues.

-Meanwhile, a separate program should be launched with the Health Department to supply training to existing medicine specialists et al. on psychological state care to increase the service to locals.
+Meanwhile, the Health Department should launch a separate program to supply training to existing medicine specialists et al. on psychological state care to increase the service to locals.
 Efforts to provide more specialists with National psychological state Policy and psychological state Strategy Plan are within the pipeline, which might ensure patients’ rights and determine policies on how the world and system will run adequately, said Adequately also worked on the proposal.

-A. M. Pervez Rahim, joint secretary and anxious official with the Ministry of Health, said a legal framework might be crucial to be established to affect the service and ensure patients’ rights properly.
-Thus, the Government rectified and replaced 1912’s Lunacy Act, which was enacted by British colonial rulers, with a replacement named the psychological state Act 2018.
-And, it’s an enormous jump to ensure a robust mental healthcare system.
+A. M. Pervez Rahim, joint secretary, and anxious official with the Ministry of Health, said a legal framework might be crucial to affect the service and ensure patients’ rights properly.
+Thus, the Government rectified and replaced 1912’s Lunacy Act, enacted by British colonial rulers, with a replacement named the psychological state Act 2018.
+And it’s an enormous jump to ensure a robust mental healthcare system.

-Meanwhile, the coronavirus pandemic has significantly impacted psychological state, especially in minors and youngsters.
+Meanwhile, the coronavirus pandemic has significantly impacted the psychological state, especially in minors and youngsters.
 It has raised the suicidal tendency, consistent with recent studies released nationwide.
-To mitigate, we are set to deploy psychological state consultants to all or any primary and high schools across the country, run awareness programs, and open hotline support on who may be a psychological state specialist.
+To mitigate this, we will deploy psychological state consultants to all or any primary and high schools nationwide, run awareness programs, and open hotline support on who may be a psychological state specialist.

 Read: Best Online Counseling In Bangladesh